 Environmental water was used to supplement operations releases and unregulated flows to maintain minimum low flow recommendations in the upper Broken Creek.
-Operational releases and unregulated flows largely met or exceeded the minimum low flow recommendation in all reaches of the Broken River throughout the season.
-Therefore, no environmental water releases were required.
+To help dilute the hypoxic black water and improve dissolved oxygen levels, environmental water was used to provide higher baseflows between November 2022 and February 2023.